n0taaryash/n0taaryash/README.md

-# 👋 Hi, I'm Aaryash K!
+# 👋 Hi, I'm @Aaryash K!

 Welcome to my GitHub profile!
 I'm a tech enthusiast, strategist, and the co-founder of **edXtra**, an educational platform dedicated to empowering students with innovative study tools and resources.

 ---

 ## 🌟 About Me
-- 🔭 Currently working on **edXtra.tech**, our tech wing to revolutionize education and innovation.
+- 🔭 Currently working on **edxtra.online**, our tech wing to revolutionize education and innovation.
 - 🎓 Creator of **NCERT Lite**, exclusive study material that helped me ace 90%+ in exams.
 - 💻 Passionate about **web development**, **3D animation**, and **problem-solving**.
 - 🤝 Collaborating with talented teammates to create engaging and user-friendly experiences.
-- 🌱 Constantly learning and experimenting with new technologies.
+- 🌱 I’m currently learning - Web-development, Python and JavaScript.

 ---